RafaelSouzaValle/PROJETO-PRATICO-BOOTSTRAP_01/README.md

 My objective is training and share content with other people through this files.

-You can make a pull requests to colaborate, if you want.
+You can make a pull request to colaborate, if you want.

-#### Framework files already included in the repository project (JS, CSS and Fonts)
+#### The framework files are already included in the repository project (JS, CSS and Fonts)
+---
 ## Simples Layout Bootstrap, passo a passo.

 ### Bem-vindo ao projeto prático 1 com Bootstrap!